chainbills/chainbills/README.md

 Anyone can connect their wallet on chainbills and create a _Payable_.

 A payable is like a public invoice through which anybody can pay to.
 Users that create payables are the hosts of those payables.
 Whereas, users that make payments to payables are their payers.
 Hosts can view the balances of their payables and can withdraw at anytime.
-However, ChainBills deducts 2% from all withdrawals for fees and maintenance.
+However, Chainbills deducts 2% from all withdrawals for fees and maintenance.

 On the dashboard on the frontend, hosts can view all the payables they created and can withdraw from anyone that has a positive balance.